A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Identifying privacy requirements in issue reports

 Although the mapping is relatively straightforward in most of the issues, some presents challenges.
 For instance, a set of issues in Moodle refer to the implementation of the core\_privacy plugins (e.g. MDL-61877\footnote{https://tracker.moodle.org/browse/MDL-61877}).
 However, the information given in the description of those issues is inadequate to identify which privacy requirements are related to.
 Therefore, we needed to seek for additional information about core\_privacy plugins in Moodle development documentation \cite{Moodle2019}.
-In addition, the issues in Google Chrome and Moodle projects have specific function names or technical terms used by their developers.
+In addition, the issues in Chrome and Moodle projects have specific function names or technical terms used by their developers.
 Hence, extra effort was required to understand those issues and classify them.
+Once the coders acquired the additional information from software documentation, they discussed potential privacy issues/functionalities raised in those issue reports.
+For example, the documentation of core\_privacy plugins explains six functionalities that the plugins should provide.
+The coders then discussed which privacy requirements in the taxonomy involved with those functionalities, and classified that issue according to the identified privacy requirements.